-Bhuvanesh Sukhlal Kalal, Rajni Patel
+Bhuvanesh Sukhlal Kalal, Rajni B. Patel

-- 1 St. John's Medical College Hospital, Department of Microbiology, Bengaluru, India - 2 Yenepoya Medical College Hospital, Department of Hospital Administration, Mangaluru, India
+Department of Microbiology, St. John's Medical College Hospital, Bengaluru, India

+Department of Hospital Administration, Yenepoya Medical College Hospital, Mangaluru, India

-ABSTRACT
+Abstract

-Introduction: Urinary tract infections are an important healthcare issue and are responsible for nearly 3% of all infections among the pediatric population.
+Objective: Urinary tract infections are an important healthcare issue and are responsible for nearly 3% of all infections among the pediatric population.
 There are increasing reports on rising antibiotic resistance and these reports stress the continual surveillance of antimicrobial efficacy, particularly in countries with wide antibiotic abuse.
 This retrospective study aims to analyze the resistance of bacterial isolates to commonly used antibiotics in pediatric populations.

-Material and Method: In this study, records of all urine isolates and their antibiotic susceptibility profile from pediatric patients (1 month to 15 years) visiting a teaching hospital in south India in between June 2012 and December 2012 were evaluated.
+Material and Methods: In this study, records of all urine isolates and their antibiotic susceptibility profile from pediatric patients (1 month to 15 years) visiting a teaching hospital in south India in between June 2012 and December 2012 were evaluated.

-Results: Of 342 samples tested, 62(18.1%) showed significant growth, and 42(67.8%) were from children under 5 years of age, with male predominate.
-Escherichia coli (48.4%) the most prevalent urinary pathogen, resistant to cephalosporin (87.5%) and fluroquinolones (81.7%) and lowest resistance to nitrofurantoin (30%) and aminoglycoside (38.3%).

-Conclusion: The uropathogens causing UTI in the pediatric population are highly resistant to most of the antibiotics recommended for empiric use in the therapy of UTI.
+Results: Of 342 samples tested, 62 (18.1%) showed significant growth, and 42(67.8%) were from children under 5 years of age, with male predominate.
+Escherichia coli (48.4%) the most prevalent urinary pathogen, resistant to cephalosporin (87.5%) and fluroquinolones (81.7%) and lowest resistance to nitrofurantoin (30%) and aminoglycoside (38.3%), Conclusion: The uropathogens causing UTI in the pediatric population are highly resistant to most of the antibiotics recommended for empiric use in the therapy of UTI.
 Development of regional surveillance programs is necessary for implementation of national UTI guidelines.

-Keywords: Antibiotic susceptibility; children; Escherichia coli; India; resistance.
+Keywords: Antibiotic susceptibility, children, Escherichia coli, India, resistance